Deformed single ring theorems: The deformed local single ring theorem

 \subsection{Proof of the local convergence}

-In this section, we prove a deformed local single ring theorem for the random matrix model $Y$ in \eqref{eq:modelY}.The random matrix $Y$ converges in $\ast$-distribution to $y$ in \eqref{eq:limity}.
+In this section, we prove a deformed local single ring theorem for the random matrix model $Y$ in \eqref{eq:modelY} following the approaches in \cite{BenaychGeorges2017} and \cite{BaoES2019singlering}.
+The random matrix $Y$ converges in $\ast$-distribution to $y$ in \eqref{eq:limity}.
 Recall that we assume $\|A\|, \|\Sigma\|\leq M$ for all $N$.
 We denote

 \begin{theorem} Consider the random matrix model $Y$ and the operator $y\in\mathcal{A}$ as in \eqref{eq:modelY} and \eqref{eq:limity}.
 Suppose that $\Sigma$ is invertible and $\|\Sigma^{-1}\|\leq N^{\alpha}$ for some $\alpha>0$ independent of $N$.
 Write $\lambda_1,\ldots,\lambda_N$ be the eigenvalues of the random matrix $Y$.